 Thanks to beach house friend Joyce for sharing such a wonderful recipe this summer!
 And thank you to my tastebuds for overcoming your resentment of Cilantro 😉

 Yield: Serves 6

-1. Place chicken in a large zip baggie.
+- Place the chicken in a large zip baggie.

-4. Remove chicken to a platter and brush the sweet chili sauce on top.
+- Remove the chicken to a platter and brush the sweet chili sauce on top.

 Cross Country Road Trip 2012: Washington D.C. (food highlights) Next Post »